What is a clarinet

 The first thing that stands out is its black grenadilla wood body (Dalbergia melanoxylon), considered the ideal wood for the manufacture of clarinets.
-This is due to both its hardness and elasticity that not only allow the characteristic sound of the clarinet, but also the durability that a woodwind instrument needs.
+This is due to both its hardness and elasticity that not only achieve the characteristic sound of the clarinet, but also the durability that a woodwind instrument needs.

 On the other hand, the key mechanism is made of silver-plated type A nickel silver.
 This feature offers great resistance properties, but also adds smoothness to the key action and contributes to a better sound.

-It is also equipped with a Rovner ligature that provides a better hold and improves the instrument’s response to different sound frequencies.
+it's also equipped with a Rovner ligature that provides a better hold and improves the instrument's response to different sound frequencies.
 Finally, the company includes a semi-rigid case so you can keep your investment safe.

-The trill keys have a high level of response and facilitate the performance of these valuable arrangements in chamber music and jazz.
+The trill keys have a high response level and facilitate the performance of these valuable arrangements in chamber music and jazz.
 Likewise, the silver finish of the keys is what makes the action dynamic, responsive to movements and facilitates the movements of solo pieces for both jazz and chamber compositions.

 ABS with this density offers a powerful tone that maintains stable sound frequencies.
-This is complemented by the RCR.3 mouthpiece which contributes to the production of strong, dark tones that have great volume and depth ideal for chamber music.
-It only remains to recommend the use of reeds that have good hardness, as this mouthpiece is strong and will require resistance.
+This is complemented by the RCR.3 mouthpiece which contributes to the production of strong, dark tones that have great volume and depth, ideal for chamber music.
+It remains only to recommend the use of reeds that have good hardness, as this mouthpiece is strong and will require resistance.

 The MK II clamp from Rovner belongs to the premium range, as it offers significant volume.
 In addition, its tonal response is consistent and with a good balance between light and dark sounds.
 Likewise, the sonic response is deep and full-bodied to deliver impressive sustain.
 The reverb is also excellent and all users appreciate this balanced response.

-This proposal from the F.A Eubel brand is a great instrument in which all its parts come together to achieve a sound of a level comparable to the high ranges.
+This proposal from the F.A Eubel brand is a great instrument in which all the parts come together to achieve a sound of a level comparable to the high ranges.
 Although the price of the clarinet is somewhat high, we believe that its characteristics justify it.